 Jonathan Holmes is the Founder and Executive Director of Fieldstone Counseling.
 He also serves as the Pastor of Counseling for Parkside Church Bainbridge and Green.
 Jonathan graduated from The Master’s College with degrees in Biblical Counseling and History and his M.A. from Trinity Evangelical Divinity School.
 He is the author of The Company We Keep: In Search of Biblical Friendship as well as two forthcoming books: Rescue Plan (2018, P&R) and Counsel for Couples (2019, Zondervan).
 Jonathan has written for a number of sites and organizations including, The Gospel Coalition, Biblical Counseling Coalition, Covenant Eyes and the Journal for Biblical Counseling.
 Jonathan serves on the Council Board for the Biblical Counseling Coalition; he speaks frequently at retreats and conferences.
 He and his wife, Jennifer, have four daughters, Ava, Riley, Ruby, and Emma.
 In his spare time Jonathan enjoys spending time with his family, reading, traveling and cooking/gardening.

 Crystal is a Christ-follower, wife, mother, friend, educator, and author.
 She cherishes the Gospel, and the miraculous ability it has to bring beauty from ashes in her life and the lives of others.
 Crystal has an extensive background in ministry, launching Spirit & Strength, a Bible study, prayer, and weight-training program for women over 15 years ago.
 She has published fiction for “Focus on the Family,” and has also authored a repertoire of conferences for women and families on topics including authentic faith, overcoming anxiety, and engaged parenting.
-While teaching high school English Literature and Writing, Crystal completed her M.A. in Pastoral Counseling from Liberty University.
+While teaching and counseling in a K4–12 school setting, Crystal completed her M.A. in Pastoral Counseling through Liberty University.
 In addition to her work with Fieldstone Counseling, Crystal serves as the Associate Head of School and Director of Counseling at Cornerstone Christian Academy.
 She and her husband Jeff live in Chesterland, and have three grown children.

 Benjamin comes to Fieldstone after spending three years in Philadelphia earning his Masters in Counseling from Westminster Theological Seminary and participating in a counseling internship with the Christian Counseling and Educational Foundation (CCEF).
 Prior to this, Ben earned his BA in Psychology from The Ohio State University.
 It was during this season that Ben engaged with the ideas and material out of CCEF and began to grow in an appreciation and understanding of the weight of the Gospel of Christ in the lives of those who walk in suffering.
 So significantly did impact his own life and faith and saw how it came to bear in the lives of others that he pursued continued education and training under the tutelage of the faculty of CCEF including David Powlison and Ed Welch.
 One of Ben’s primary passions in counseling and discipleship is bringing Ephesians 2:10 to bear on the lives of others: that we are God’s workmanship created in Christ Jesus, and the hope that comes from that truth can change lives.